-Here are some examples of how I have helped organizations achieve the outcomes they’re after:
+Here are some examples from past work of how I have helped organizations achieve the outcomes they’re after:

 California’s Open Data Program: Through my four-year stewardship of California Health Care Foundation’s (CHCF) open data initiative, I partnered with the State of California’s health agency to launch a highly regarded open data program.
 I established a programmatic goal for the foundation that was broader than just persuading the state to publish its treasure trove of public data.
 CHCF also wanted to encourage statewide use of these data and build a bridge between state staff and local individuals to forge meaningful interactions.
 The results of this partnership were detailed in this blog post, co-written by me and Michael Wilkening, currently the Secretary for the California Health and Human Service’s Agency.

 Kidsdata.org: I launched, and, for roughly ten years, managed this program of the Lucile Packard Foundation for Children’s Health, which is aimed at harnessing data to raise awareness of children’s issues across California.
 Kidsdata.org, which began as an initiative for two Bay Area counties, was twice expanded by the foundation’s board based on its success, first to seven additional Bay Area counties and then to all cities, school districts, and counties in California.
 Beyond managing web operations, I launched and oversaw an array of media channels to encourage use of these local data, and forged strategic partnerships with statewide organizations interested in the well being of children.

 California Accountable Communities for Health Initiative: For this project, funded by the California Endowment, I train 12 local accountable communities for health in California on data storytelling.
 These communities need to leverage data as a tool to persuade local businesses, elected officials, health care providers and plans, and others to improve a health condition, such as opioid misuse, asthma, or cardiovascular disease.
 My role is to equip these communities with skills to create compelling data stories that activate their agenda.